kaanalsoy43/flexium/README.md

 *Hello, im am WH0LEWHALE; so what?*<br>
 Some ugly fat monkeys doing some fraud and selling this data's and script for hundreds of Turkish Liras, So im giving it for free.<br>
-**Dont buy any free stuff from anyone, this is life lesson.
+**Dont buy any free stuff from anyone, this is a life lesson.
 Just surf on the internet a little bit and find it for free.**
 You can see the down below for some tutorial and something.

 ## Requirements